 Thembi describes how the school at GCF is very different from the schools she worked at previously.
 Academic skills are important, but at GCF it is so much more.
-Children learn life skills, values and they are taught that they are valuable.
+Children learn life skills and values, and they are taught that they are valuable.
 They learn who they really are.

 Some of the children have never been to school when they arrive at the centre, even though they should have started several years before.
 They cannot read or write their names.
 Other children have been attending school and still do so in the community, but struggle academically, often as a result of their traumatic backgrounds.
 These are the children Thembi works with.
-She facilitates normal classes until 13h00 in the days and uses the afternoons to do remedial work with the ones that need it.
+She facilitates normal classes until 13h00 in the day and uses the afternoons to do remedial work with those who need it.

-Her learners are a mix of different grades and currently, she teaches 16 children from grade 1 to 9.
-It can be challenging, but if there is something Thembi has learned while working as a teacher at GCF, it is to be patient.
+Her learners are a mix of different grades and it can be challenging, but if there is something Thembi has learned while working as a teacher at GCF, it is to be patient.
 She talks about her learners with pride and says that they “do wonders”.
 Their progress is good and the ones that had not been schooling before can jump straight into mainstream school classes after some time with her.

 It makes Thembi very happy to see her present and previous learners succeed.
 She constantly encourages them to do their best and continue with tertiary education after completing grade 12.